Wild Wild West: Release

-Upon release on June 30, 1999, alongside the R-rated film South Park: Bigger, Longer & Uncut, another Warner Bros. film that came out (Paramount Pictures distributed the film in the United States), several news reports arose stating that adolescent moviegoers purchased tickets into seeing the PG-13-rated Wild Wild West in theaters, but instead went to see the South Park film.
+Upon release on June 30, 1999, alongside the R-rated film South Park: Bigger, Longer & Uncut, another Warner Bros. film that came out (Paramount Pictures distributed the film in the United States & Canada), several news reports arose stating that adolescent moviegoers purchased tickets into seeing the PG-13-rated Wild Wild West in theaters, but instead went to see the South Park film.
 This was a result of a film industry crackdown that made sneaking into R-rated films tougher for children, as proposed by U.S. President Bill Clinton at the time in response to the moral panic generated by the Columbine High School massacre, which had occurred two months before the release of both films.

 Marketing

 Warner Bros. heavily promoted Wild Wild West as an anticipated summer blockbuster instead of Brad Bird's animated film The Iron Giant, which was released two months after Wild Wild West.
 This sparked controversy as The Iron Giant was becoming more critically successful than the critically-panned Wild Wild West upon release, despite eventually underperforming at the box office due to the studio deciding to spend their money on marketing for Wild Wild West among other films.